nunomourinho/forensicVmAutopsyUserManual/docs/user/media.rst

    \FloatBarrier

-:term:`List Remote ISO Files`
+List Remote ISO Files
 ------------------------------

 When investigating digital evidence, it's crucial to maintain a catalog of tools and resources available for the task.
 ForensicVM facilitates this by allowing users to store ISO files remotely on its server.
 This section outlines the procedures to access and view this list of remotely stored ISO files.

 There are two primary methods to view these files:

-Using the Autopsy :term:`ForensicVM Client Plugin`
+Using the Autopsy ForensicVM Client Plugin
 ***************************************************

 **Step 1: Access the Media Panel**